What Is a 401(k)?

 There are many other factors to consider, so it’s a good idea to consult a tax professional or financial advisor if you have any questions about your financial situation.

 401(k) investment options.
-When you sign up for a 401(k) plan, you can usually choose one or more investment options for your money.
-The number and variety of options will depend on your plan sponsor.
+When you sign up for a 401(k) plan, you can usually choose an investment option for your money.
+The number of options will depend on your plan sponsor.
 Your employer may enroll you in a default option like a lifecycle or “target-date” fund, which automatically adjusts your mix of investments as you get closer to your target date (for instance, your retirement year).

 You can stick with the default option or choose to invest in other types of funds from the plan provider based on your risk tolerance and investment timeline.